 Dr. G. Michael Chippendale, professor emeritus of the University of Missouri (MU), was elected as Fellow in 1994.
-He is recognized internationally for his research in insect physiology, focusing on diapause, nutrition, endocrinology, and growth regulators in plant-feeding insects.
+He is recognized internationally for his research in insect physiology, focusing on the nutrition, endocrinology, diapause, growth and development of plant-feeding insects.

-Significant advances from Chippendale’s laboratory include demonstrating that juvenile hormone regulates the larval diapause of the southwestern corn borer.
-His group showed that a specific protein accumulates in the fat body of this corn borer at the onset of diapause, thereby providing a new biochemical tool to study the regulation of diapause.
-His group showed that photoperiod and thermoperiod interact to induce the larval diapause of this corn borer.
-They showed that a high‑density lipophorin, synthesized and released by the fat body into the hemolymph of this corn borer, is essential for lipid transport and survival during diapause.
-His group also demonstrated that ecdysone agonists have potential as biorational control agents against the European and southwestern corn borers.
+Significant advances from Chippendale’s laboratory include increasing understanding about the nutritional requirements of plant-feeding insects and demonstrating that juvenile hormone regulates the larval diapause of the southwestern corn borer.
+Findings included showing: that photoperiod and thermoperiod interact to induce the larval diapause of this corn borer; that a specific protein accumulates in its fat body at the onset of its diapause, thereby providing a new biochemical tool to study the regulation of diapause; and that a high‑density lipophorin, synthesized and released by the fat body into hemolymph is essential for lipid transport and survival during its diapause.

-Chippendale’s contributions to ESA include being Representative of Section B to the Governing Board (1984-90), Member of the Governing Board’s Committee on Human Diversity (1994-97), and Chair of the Special Committee on Electronic Publications (1995).
+During the period 1984 to 1995, Chippendale contributed to ESA leadership as Representative of Section B to the Governing Board, as a member of the Governing Board’s Publications Council and Committee on Human Diversity, and as Chair of the Special Committee on Electronic Publications.

-Beginning in 1988, Chippendale held administrative positions at MU, including, chair of the Department of Entomology, unit leader of Plant Sciences, interim associate director of the Missouri Agricultural Experiment Station, and senior associate dean, College Agriculture, Food and Natural Resources.
-In 2006, he completed his career at MU as interim director of the Bond Life Sciences Center.
-In 2007, he established a consulting firm, Chippendale Consulting, LLC to advise on the planning and design of life sciences facilities (www.chippendaleconsulting.com).
+At MU, Chippendale taught Insect Physiology and Morphology.
+In 1984, he received an Award of Merit from students of MU’s C.V.
+Riley Entomological Society for his teaching and mentoring.
+Beginning in 1988, he held administrative positions, including chair of the Department of Entomology, unit leader of Plant Sciences, interim associate director of the Missouri Agricultural Experiment Station, and senior associate dean, College Agriculture, Food and Natural Resources.
+In 2006, he served as interim director of MU’s newly opened Bond Life Sciences Center, an interdisciplinary facility to foster collaborative research and education on campus.
+In 2007, he established Chippendale Consulting, LLC to provide a vehicle to highlight urgent needs related food, human nutrition, and the environment (www.chippendaleconsulting.com).

-Chippendale is married to Ene-Kaja (Härm) Chippendale.
-They have a son, Stephen, and a daughter, Katherine.
-His hobbies include photography, gardening with native plants, biking, and walking in natural areas.
+He is married to Ene-Kaja (Härm) Chippendale.
+They have a son, Steve, a daughter, Kate, and three grandchildren.
+His hobbies include gardening with native plants, beekeeping, and walking in natural areas.